Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 If you are using more than one push services provider at a time Catapush will evaluate their availability on the device following the order you used in the initialization of the SDK.

+We suggest you to keep GMS as the highest priority push provider unless your app has been whitelisted for high-priority data messages on HMS, see [Push Kit Special Permissions](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/faq-0000001050042183#EN-US_TOPIC_0000001124288055__section037425218509).

 To give higher priority to GMS:
 ```java
 Catapush.getInstance().init(